Isles of Shoals Light

 History of Isles of Shoals Light

-Established in 1820, the original lighthouse on White Island was constructed in response to numerous shipwrecks in the area, notably the wreck of the Sagunte in 1813.
-The initial structure, built of rubblestone, stood 40 feet tall.
+Established in 1821, the original lighthouse on White Island was constructed in response to numerous shipwrecks in the area, notably the wreck of the Sagunte in 1813.
+The initial structure, built of rubblestone and later encased in wooden shingles to protect against the harsh Atlantic, stood 40 feet tall.

 Isles of Shoals Light Architecture and Design

-The lighthouse features a conical granite and brick tower, standing at 58 feet in height, with walls approximately two feet thick, designed to withstand the harsh coastal weather.
+The lighthouse features a 58-foot conical brick tower with walls approximately two feet thick, reinforced during the 1859 reconstruction to help fortify the seacoast and withstand the harsh Atlantic environment.
 It is painted white with a black lantern room atop.

 Location and Surroundings